x-firm/TellstickOpenHAB/README.md

 Integration example of using Tellstick Duo and openHAB for home automation.

+This compilation depends on the python library for tellstick, 'tellcore.telldus'.
+It must be installed on on the machine that runs these scripts.
+Also the original telldus tellcore libraries needs to be installed.

 This particular setup runs on a Raspberry PI, but nothing is PI specific.

 Included is a python script (tellstick/tellstick-openhab.py) that sends REST requests to openHAB to notify of tellstick events not currently picked up by the openHAB tellstick binding.